A Virginia Tech Survivor’s Journey: Recovering from Trauma

 Ms. Hamp provides a unique first-hand testimony and shares many lessons learned during this tragedy, including how her class at Virginia Tech successfully built a barricade to successfully prevent multiple entry attempts by the shooter on April 16, 2007.
 She discusses considerations for crisis and emergency preparedness and guidelines for thinking about safety.
 This session provides takeaways regarding both personal and community aspects of mass shooting recovery, recommendations to counseling centers and communities after tragedy, and considerations for short and long-term survivor recovery.

-Lisa Hamp is a survivor of the Virginia Tech shooting in Norris Hall that took place on April 16, 2007.
-With her classmates, she built a barricade to prevent the shooter from entering their classroom.
-Lisa suffered from untreated PTSD for many years after the Virginia Tech incident.
-In 2015, she sought counseling for an eating disorder.
-She had suffocated her feelings that were caused by the trauma and developed an eating disorder to cope.
-Since 2015, she continues to heal.
-She has begun sharing her story with law enforcement, EMS, school counselors, social workers, and mental health professionals.
-She believes that you don’t have to be shot to be injured and is passionate about helping those who have experienced trauma, as well as first responders.
-She has a Bachelor’s degree in Mathematics from Virginia Tech, a Master’s degree in Operations Research from George Mason University, and a Master’s degree in Economics from John Hopkins University.
+Lisa Hamp is a survivor of the Virginia Tech shooting that took place on April 16, 2007.
+Lisa suffered from untreated PTSD for years, eventually seeking counseling in 2015 for an eating disorder caused by unresolved emotions from the trauma.
+Lisa believes you don’t have to be shot to be injured, and is passionate about sharing her story to help those who experienced trauma, first responders, social workers, and school mental health professionals.
+She has a bachelor’s degree in Mathematics from Virginia Tech, a M.S. in Operations Research from George Mason University, and a M.S. in Economics from John Hopkins University.